polkafoundry/polkadocs/docs/feature/README.md

 On current blockchains, all accounts are bank accounts (that is, they store cryptocurrency).
 Bank accounts require a high level of security.
 Even if an account is not designed to store cryptocurrency, the same over-strict security policy applies, which is too inconvenient to users.

 Icetea distinguishes between bank accounts and regular accounts.
 Regular accounts cannot receive and store cryptocurrency while bank accounts still function as they have always been.
-This is a meaningful piece of information for apps to fulfill the trade-off between security and convenience.
+This is a meaningful piece of information for apps to balance the trade-off between security and convenience.
 For example, apps can include a "don't ask again" checkbox to reduce the number of future permissions or password prompts.

 ### External Payer

-On current blockchains, a user has to stake or pay some amount of cryptocurrency (often called gas or fees) for each transaction he/she makes.
+A user has to stake or pay some amount of cryptocurrency (often called gas or fees) on available blockchains for each transaction he/she makes.
 Therefore, to try out an application, they will have to go to some unfamiliar and insecure exchanges to buy some cryptocurrency first.
 This has already made onboarding an unpleasant experience right from the beginning.

 Despite the fact that some apps try to mitigate this by utilizing a central payer, still, doing this ruins the benefit of blockchain.
 To overcome this hassle, Icetea allows an application to pay transaction fees for its users in a decentralized manner.
 As a result, Onboarding becomes seamless since apps now can employ much more flexible monetization strategies, such as free, freemium, pay-to-unlock, and in-dapp-purchase models.